As mass media has become more segregated, online news, in particular, has to address one challenging question. Do people actually care about accuracy?

 “Trending” and “news” sections have been endlessly tinkered.
 Nevertheless, the endless scroll of whatever we’ve chosen to follow feels like an on-demand glimpse into what’s happening right now.

-Misinformation Thrives Online
+Misinformation Thrives in Online News

 The perennial pro and con of the internet is that the gatekeepers are gone.
 While it’s true that those who were “first” and those with the most money have swallowed up the majority of the online audience, the setup is not as formalized or linear as traditional media.
 Followers are fickle and they favor the fantastic.